You are here

 Presented by Kaiser Permanente

 Junior Chargers Training Camps are a free, non-contact, football inspired program designed to teach children the basics of football, exercise and sportsmanship.
 These camps, sponsored by Kaiser Permanente, are also a fun, recreational way for kids to get outside and get active all while participating in real NFL-style drills!
 Camps can be scheduled at your school or organization and are geared to boys and girls 7-14 years of age.
-Please understand that due to player’s schedules, participation by San Diego Chargers players is not guaranteed.
+Please understand that due to player’s schedules, participation by Chargers players is not guaranteed.
 Host a Junior Chargers Training Camp at your school today!
 Click here.

 Chargers High School Coach of the Week